dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 ## Logging service

-!!! failure "_i.8.0_ Getting all logs and log an entry should result in a next of the logged entry"
+!!! success "_i.8.0_ Getting all logs and log n entries should result in n nexts of the logged entries"